Treatment for Dry Skin | Essential Info about Dry Skin.

 Where it occurs: It’s multifactorial with hormonal, stress, genetical, medication and lack of moisturization and proper daily skin care underlying reasons.

 Treatment: Multiple options for symptomatic improvement - this include machine led treatments and lifestyle changes.
 The first thing to do is identify why symptoms are there, and repair the water-lipid barrier function of your skin.

 This is one of the most commonly misdiagnosed skin conditions, mainly because the outward symptoms appear to be nothing more than parched and cracked skin.
 Often, there is more at play.

 People consider their skin to be ‘dry’ when it’s hard, flaky, rough, dull, tight or irritated.
 Dry is a term people ascribe to their skin for a multitude of reasons.

 Actually defining dry skin is a lot harder and most of the medical literature would point to barrier function issues as the root cause for each of the above.
 Many dermatologists would say that truetype dry skin is seen only in their eczema, dermatitis and psoriasis patients.

 |Flaky, dry texture, rough, dull, tight symptoms related to moisturizing factors in the skin – mainly the liper water barrier function||Medical causes|

-What is the cause of ‘dry’ skin?
+What is the cause of skin that appears dry?

-When people come to us with dry skin, we first establish if it is actually dry or in fact it appears dry because the barrier function performed by their skin is somehow impaired.
+When people come to us with this concern, we first establish if it is actually dry or in fact it appears dry because the barrier function performed by their skin is somehow impaired.
 True dry skin will most likely have an underlying medical cause (eczema, dermatitis or psoriasis) whereas skin described by our clients as dry will more likely be down to their lifestyle or incorrect or unsuitable product use.